mgedmin/coverage-highlight.vim/README.rst

     Report files are just source code files indented with the number of executions or '>>>>>>' for uncovered lines prepended at the left margin.

+:HighlightCoverageForAll
+    Highlight untested source lines for all files mentioned in the coverage report.

+    Only works with ``coverage.py`` reports.

+    Skips files not currently loaded into buffers, due to a limitation of Vim.

 :HighlightCoverageOff
     Turns off coverage highlighting